-You don’t have to have an interest in working with food, but by learning to grow, cook and trade, it’s a fun way to gain new skills, make friends and get involved in your community.
+You don’t have to have an interest in working with food, but by learning to grow, cook and trade, you can gain new skills, make friends and get involved in your community.

-When you join one of our four flourishing communities, we’ll support you every step of the way – helping to match your interests with exciting courses, experiences and opportunities.
+When you join one of our six flourishing communities, we’ll support you every step of the way – helping to match your interests with exciting courses, experiences and opportunities.

 Check out our communities below to see what activities and events are happening near you.